 Zube Park & Houston Live Steamers Miniature Train Ride!

 There is a paved trail that meanders through this section of the park.
 Some picnic tables are available for use as well as BBQ pits.
-Exercise equipment is also provided at various points with descriptions as to how to use it properly.
+Exercise equipment is also here at various points with descriptions as to how to use it properly.
 Playgrounds and a splash pad keep kids happily entertained.

 Now for the exciting part!
-Every 3rd Saturday of each month from 9AM to 1PM March through November, weather permitting, the Houston Area Live Steamers provides free rides on 1/8th scale Cypress Creek and Southern Railroad miniature trains.
+Every 3rd Saturday of each month from 9 AM to 1 PM March through November, weather permitting, the Houston Area Live Steamers provides free rides on 1/8th scale Cypress Creek and Southern Railroad miniature trains.

 There is a separate entrance to this part of the park with parking provided for the train rides.
 Little Cypress Creek separates this part of the park from the soccer fields and other amenities.

 The train ride takes passengers through open spaces as well as forested areas.
 Little bridges and buildings are situated in places near the train tracks.